-The Audit Committee reviewed with KPMG LLP, who, with respect to the Company's fiscal year ended December 31, 2021, is responsible for expressing an opinion on the conformity of the Company's audited financial statements with generally accepted accounting principles, its judgments as to the quality, and not just the acceptability, of the Company's accounting principles, and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards and the matters listed in Public Company Accounting Oversight Board Auditing Standard No. 1301, Communications with Audit Committees.
-In addition, the Audit Committee has discussed with KPMG LLP its independence from management and the Company, has received from KPMG LLP the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding KPMG LLP's communications with the Audit Committee concerning independence, and has considered the compatibility of non-audit services with the auditors' independence.
+The Audit Committee reviewed with Grant Thornton LLP, who is responsible for expressing an opinion on the conformity of the Company's audited financial statements with generally accepted accounting principles, its judgments as to the quality, and not just the acceptability, of the Company's accounting principles, and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards and the matters listed in Public Company Accounting Oversight Board Auditing Standard No. 1301, Communications with Audit Committees.
+In addition, the Audit Committee has discussed with Grant Thornton LLP its independence from management, and the Company has received from Grant Thornton LLP the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding Grant Thornton LLP's communications with the Audit Committee concerning independence, and has considered the compatibility of non-audit services with the auditors' independence.

-As discussed above, after a competitive process, the Audit Committee met with KPMG LLP to discuss the overall scope of its services, the results of its audit and reviews, and the overall quality of the Company's financial reporting.
-KPMG LLP, as the Company's former independent registered public accounting firm, also periodically updated the Audit Committee about new accounting developments and their potential impact on the Company's reporting.
-The Audit Committee's meetings with KPMG LLP were held with and without management present.
+The Audit Committee met with Grant Thornton LLP to discuss the overall scope of its services, the results of its audit and reviews, and the overall quality of the Company's financial reporting.
+Grant Thornton LLP, as the Company's independent registered public accounting firm, also periodically updates the Audit Committee about new accounting developments and their potential impact on the Company's reporting.
+The Audit Committee's meetings with Grant Thornton LLP were held with and without management present.
 The Audit Committee is not employed by the Company, nor does it provide any expert assurance or professional certification regarding the Company's financial statements.
 The Audit Committee relies, without independent verification, on the accuracy and integrity of the information provided, and representations made, by management and the Company's independent registered public accounting firm.

-In reliance on the reviews and discussions referred to above, the Audit Committee has recommended to the Company's Board that the audited financial statements be included in our 2021 Annual Report.
+In reliance on the reviews and discussions referred to above, the Audit Committee has recommended to the Company's Board that the audited financial statements be included in our 2022 Annual Report.

-The Audit Committee and the Company's Board have recommended, subject to stockholder approval, the ratification of the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for 2022.
+The Audit Committee and the Company's Board have recommended, subject to stockholder approval, the ratification of the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for 2023.